UniBreakfast/web-dev-knowledge-graph/requirements/nodus.md

 ### `showMany(nodes)`

 This function (method) is to be used for side effects only.
-It should show the node list presenting the given `nodes` array in `all` mode.
+It should show the node list presenting the given `nodes` array in `many` mode.

 See the [`graphus.getNodes()`](./graphus#getnodes) method for the expected shape of the `nodes` array.